arbweb-org/Goals/README.md

 - No user input validation in dashboard.
 - No database transaction implemented.
-- Public goals are read only.
+- Cannot nest and reorder goals at same time.
-- All public goals are at the top level.
+- Cannot un-nest sub-goals.

 ## Further improvements